icholy/gomajor/README.md

 * Finds latest version.
 * Rewrites your import paths.
-* Let's you ignore SIV on the command line.
+* Lets you ignore SIV on the command line.

 ### Warning: